Digital Nomad Gear and Equipment: 25 Essential Items

 The Peak Design Wash Pouch (also available in a smaller size) is a carefully designed toiletry kit with a versatile interior packed full of organization options.
 Sit it upright on the counter or use the stowable aluminum hook to hang it in the bathroom.

-12. Hooded Down Jacket (One for Men’s and one for Women’s)
+12. Hooded Down Jacket - Nano Puff® Hoody (Men's and Women's)

 It’s no secret that we nomads prefer warmer climates, but when the winds pick up and the sun disappears, a toasty layer is one of my favorite digital nomad essentials.